alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: Front-End Development
         content: >-
-          Front-End development in HTML, CSS, javascript as well as jamstack development with headerless CMS systems.
+          Front-End development in HTML, CSS, javascript as well as jamstack development with headless CMS systems.
 I can work with you on existing designs and incorporate elements that will help with your websites SEO and outreach.
 template: advanced
 ---